Arzachena

-Arzachena (/it/; Alzachèna; Altzaghèna) is a town and comune in the Province of Gallura North-East Sardinia, northern Sardinia, the second largest island off the coast of Italy.
+Arzachena (/it/; Altzaghèna, Alzachèna) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the northeastern part of the autonomous island region of Sardinia in Italy.
 Arzachena lies halfway between the original Costa Smeralda resort and Porto Rafael, both founded in the late 1950s.
-After Olbia and Tempio Pausania, it is the third largest commune in Gallura by population, with 13,451 inhabitants as of 2025.
+With a population of 13,456, it is the 2nd-largest municipality in Gallura by population after Olbia.